cwpenhale/openshift-jboss720-cartridge/README.md

 # OpenShift Wildfly Cartridge

-This cartridge is running Wildfly 8.0.0.CR1
+This cartridge is running JBoss 7.2.0.Final

-This cartridge is based on the JBoss AS cartridge found in OpenShift Origin [here](https://github.com/openshift/origin-server/tree/master/cartridges/openshift-origin-cartridge-jbossas).
+This cartridge is based on the JBoss AS cartridge found in OpenShift Origin [here](https://github.com/cwpenhale/openshift-jboss720-cartridge).

 Pretty much everything seems to be working fine, but it can still use some testing.